-Results show that the MoVo-LISA intervention was effective in increasing the level of physical exercise in patients who were inactive before their participation in a rehabilitation program.
-Twelve months after discharge, the intervention group was still more active than the usual care group by 28.5 minutes per week (p=.05).
-Furthermore, at this follow-up 50% of the MoVo-LISA patients were active for at least 60 minutes per week but only 33% of the usual care patients (p=.01).
+Results of both the completer and intent-to-treat analyses suggest that the MoVo-LISA intervention was effective in increasing the level of physical exercise in patients who were inactive before their participation in a rehabilitation programme.
+Twelve months after discharge, the intervention group was still more active than the usual care group by 28.5 minutes per week (p=.05) (completer sample).
+Furthermore, at this follow-up 50% of the MoVo-LISA patients were active for at least 60 minutes per week but only 33% of the usual care patients (p=.01) (completer sample).
 These findings deserve special attention for several reasons:

-The behavioral effects are relatively strong compared to the findings of previous studies.
+The behavioral effects seem to be relatively strong compared to the findings of previous studies.
 In the review by Hillsdon et al. (2005) no study found significant differences in physical activity levels between the intervention and control group at the 12 month follow-up.
 A more recent intervention study by Moore et al. (2006) - also conducted in a rehab setting and in many respects comparable to MoVo-LISA - reported a mean difference of only 8 minutes per week between the intervention and control group at the follow-up after one year.
-We attribute MoVo-LISA's success primarily to the systematic translation of theoretical concepts (MoVo process model) into practical intervention measures.
+We attribute MoVo-LISA's success primarily to the systematic translation of theoretical concepts (MoVo process model) into a methodically planned, interactive group intervention (in contrast to interventions that mainly rely on individual paper-pencil work; e.g. filling out working-books).

-Furthermore, intervention effects can be considered "strong" because in the study clinic even the usual care was conducted at a high quality level.
-This is not only concluded from the personal impression that we received during the many visits to the clinic, but also from the marked improvements from t1 to t3 in the control group (see Figures 3-6).
+Furthermore, intervention effects may be considered "strong" because in the study clinic even the usual care was conducted at a high quality level.
+This is not only concluded from the personal impression that we received during the many visits to the clinic, but also from the marked improvements from t1 to t3 in the control group (see Figures 3a+b and 4).
 Therefore, additional intervention effects were not easily accomplished; the net effect of 28.5 minutes per week after 12 months is therefore an indication of a successful intervention strategy over and above that of the established "good practice".

-Effects can be reproduced because they were achieved by a standardized program documented in a detailed curriculum (Göhner & Fuchs, 2007).
-The five moderators who carried out the MoVo-LISA intervention at the study clinic reported that "in general we realized the program as put down in the curriculum", but of course with personal modifications when required by the specific group situation.
-The moderators were regular members of the clinic staff without any previous experience in lifestyle modification programs.
+Effects can be reproduced because they were achieved by a standardized programme documented in a detailed curriculum (Göhner & Fuchs, 2007).
+The five instructors who carried out the MoVo-LISA intervention at the study clinic reported that "in general we realized the programme as put down in the curriculum", but of course with personal modifications when required by the specific group situation.
+The instructors were regular members of the clinic staff without any previous experience in lifestyle modification programmes.

 Effects were obtained at a relatively low cost.
-The personnel costs of the MoVo-LISA intervention are comprised of the requirements for the first group meeting (60 min for 6 patients), the one-on-one meeting (10 min for 1 patient), the second group meeting (90 min for 6 patients), the postal reminder after 3 weeks (10 min per patient), and the telephone call after 5 weeks (10-15 min per patient).
+The personnel costs of the MoVo-LISA intervention are comprised of the requirements for the first group meeting (60 min for 6 patients), the one-on-one meeting (10 min for 1 patient), the second group meeting (90 min for 6 patients), the postal reminder after 3 weeks (10 min per patient), and the telephone call after 5 weeks (10-15).

+min per patient).
 This adds up to about 60 minutes per patient (without preparation time).
 These 60 minutes seem to be a good investment if they help to prevent the reoccurrence of the medical conditions that were the reason for the clinic stay.